 The shoreline areas near the proposed bridge site are limited by adjacent development.
-In order to provide space for the docking of vessels, the transfer of materials and personnel, and the preparation of construction elements, temporary platforms would be extended out from the shoreline over the Hudson River (see Figures 9 and 10).
+In order to provide space for the docking of vessels, the transfer of materials and personnel, and the preparation of construction elements, temporary platforms and a permanent platform along the Rockland County side would be extended out from the shoreline over the Hudson River (see Figures 9 and 10).
 The Rockland platforms would protect the shoreline and also enable the continued maintenance of the original Tappan Zee Bridge as well as providing continued support for the New York State Thruway Authority (NYSTA) Dockside Maintenance facility operation.
 These platforms would provide access to the replacement bridge site via temporary trestles.
 Their main purposes would be to facilitate delivery of heavy duty bridge elements from an offsite fabrication facility, receive deliveries from the concrete batch plant, receive deliveries (i.e., construction equipment and light duty bridge elements) from the staging areas, and allow for barge-mounted cranes to erect heavy duty bridge elements.
 Upon completion of construction, the temporary platforms and the piles that support them would be removed.
+The permanent platform would remain and its potential effects on sturgeon are discussed in greater detail in Chapter 6 (Effects Analysis)